Updated to reflect latest lab-test results. This review was originally published Aug. 20, 2018.

 Kaspersky detected and blocked all malware, but it failed to block some malware-laden or phishing web pages.
 (No single brand dominated all four sets of lab tests whose results we consider.)

-Kaspersky's scanning engine detected everything that German lab AV-TEST threw at it in evaluations conducted on Windows 7 (January to February 2018) and Windows 10 (March to April and May to June 2018), without incurring a single false positive.
-No other brand matched that perfect record, although McAfee and Trend Micro came close.
+Kaspersky's scanning engine detected everything that German lab AV-TEST threw at it in more than a year's worth of evaluations conducted on Windows 7 (January-February 2018) and Windows 10 (March 2018 through June 2019) while incurring only three false positives.
+No other brand matched that nearly spotless record, although Norton Security came close.

-In five monthly "real-world" tests done by Austrian lab AV-Comparatives in the first half of 2018, Kaspersky Internet Security averaged a 99.7-percent detection rate, with a high of 100 percent in February and June, and a low of 99.6 percent in April and May.
+In five monthly "real-world" tests done by Austrian lab AV-Comparatives in the second half of 2018, Kaspersky Internet Security averaged a 99.5-percent detection rate, with highs of 100 percent in July and August, and a low of 99.0 percent in October.

-In more granular tests conducted by England's SE Labs from April to June 2018, Kaspersky Internet Security got 98 out of 100.
+In four rounds of very granular tests conducted by England's SE Labs throughout 2018, Kaspersky Internet Security prevented infection by 100 percent of malware three times, and 99 percent the fourth time.
 It detected all malware but failed to stop one of 25 directed attacks of the sort you'd see carried out against "high value" targets such as corporate executives or political figures.
 Ordinary consumers won't need to worry about such attacks.

-Kaspersky also merely neutralized one piece of malware instead of completely removing it, a distinction that the other testing labs don't take into account.
-No single product got a perfect score in SE Labs' tests, but Norton Security came very close.
+Kaspersky also merely neutralized two pieces of malware instead of completely removing them, a distinction that the other testing labs don't take into account.
+No other product did as well in SE Labs' 2018 tests; only Norton and ESET came close.